Do people still use high pressure sodium grow lights, given all the hype around LEDs

 Why is that?

-Mainly because, while they are excellent bulbs, they are not as readily available as other brands and the additional cost is not worth the slight increase in output.
+Mainly because, while they are excellent lamps, they are not as readily available as other brands and the additional cost is not worth the slight increase in output.
+If you can find them and afford them, they are a wonderful option.
+And not just for HPS, but also for metal halide or double ended HPS grow lights.

 In terms of output, the Eye Hortilux bulbs definitely beat cheaper ones, but not by all that much.
 The main area where they set themselves apart is in longevity.
 They deteriorate much slower, so you can effectively use them for 4 or 5 grows, as opposed to the one or two grows that a budget bulb will last.